Dudleya stolonifera: Distribution and habitat

 This species is only distributed in Orange County, California, where it is endemic to cliffs in the San Joaquin Hills.
 It is only found in about six locations, which include Aliso Canyon, Laguna Laurel Canyon, and Mathis Canyon.
-Occurrences in the easily-accessible areas of Aliso Canyon, where plants were once collected, were extirpated by development, with the desturction of that population occurring prior to listing of the species.
+Occurrences in the easily-accessible areas of Aliso Canyon, where plants were once collected, were extirpated by development, with the destruction of that population occurring prior to listing of the species.

 Dudleya stolonifera grows on steep, middle Miocene sandstone cliffs, mostly in coastal sage scrub habitat, and sometimes in chaparral.
 The cliffs are so steep they may be vertical or overhanging.
 The plant is only found on the north-facing cliffs.
 It grows in very thin soils that support very few types of plants; the dudleya is usually found among only mosses and lichens, and sometimes the fern California polypody (Polypodium californicum).
 It may have an association with the lichen Niebla ceruchoides, which might act as a bed for the seeds of the dudleya when they fall to the ground.